 - If a person fails to submit PAN or Form No 15G or 15H, then tax will be deducted at source at the maximum marginal rate.

-Tax will be deducted at source on provident fund balance at the time of payment of the provident fund amount to the employee.
+Tax will be deducted at source on PF balance at the time of payment of the PF amount to the employee.

 TDS deduction on PF withdrawal will be applicable in the following circumstances:

-- When a PF holder transfer his/her provident fund balance from one account to another PF account.
+- When a PF holder transfer his/her PF balance from one account to another PF account.
 It usually happen when a persona changes companies.

 - When a person gets terminated from service because of various reasons such as ill health or any other reason, discontinuation of business by employer, completion of project etc.

 - When a provident fund holder withdraws PF after a period of five years of nonstop service along with discontinuing service with the previous employer.

 - It also applies to the following circumstance when your PF withdrawal amount is less than Rs.
 30,000 and you have served in an organization for less than 5 years.

 This is a new section included in the Indian Income Tax Act as per the Finance Act 2015.
 This section is all about deducting tax at source on accumulated PF withdrawal.
 TDS will be applicable only then when your total provident fund withdrawal will be more than Rs.
 30,000.
 In case, it is less than Rs.
 30,000, there will be no tax deducted at source.
 Under this provision, any person is entitled to receive any amount on which tax is deductible, provided the person furnishes his/her Pan number to the person responsible for deducting tax.
 If the PF account holder fails to do so during withdrawal, tax will be deducted at rate.